Let Robeson Sing: Release

 "Let Robeson Sing" was released on 10 September 2001 by record label Epic as the fourth and final single from the band's sixth studio album, Know Your Enemy.
 The single reached number 19 in the UK charts on 22 September 2001, and was their lowest-charting single since "She Is Suffering" reached number 25 in 1994.

 On 17 December 2011 "Let Robeson Sing" was the tenth of thirty-eight songs performed at the one-off A Night of National Treasures live performance at The O2 Arena (London).
 The lead vocals were performed by special guest Gruff Rhys of the Super Furry Animals, with James Dean Bradfield explaining to the audience that Rhys had been set to perform the song at the band's 2001 performance in Havana, Cuba, but circumstances had prevented this from happening.

+Video

+The video was directed by Andrew Dosunmu and filmed at the Paul Robeson Theatre in Brooklyn.

 Track listing

 All music written and composed by Nick Jones, James Dean Bradfield and Sean Moore.